How to find a programming job you won’t hate

 The information is anonymous, so you have to be a little skeptical, especially when there’s only a few reviews.
 And you need to pay attention to the reviewer’s role, location, and the year it was posted.
 Once you take all that into account the reviews can often be very informative.

 During my last job search I found one company in the healthcare area with many complaints of long working hours.
 One of Glassdoor’s features is a way for a company to reply to reviews.
-In this case the CEO himself answered, explaining that they work hard because “sick patients can’t wait.”
+In this case the CEO himself answered, explaining that they work hard because sick patients can’t wait, or words to that effect.

 Personally I’d rather not work for someone who confuses working long hours with increased output or productivity.